 S.C.
 I am looking forward to releasing some music I recorded before leaving Taiwan, including some songs produced by one of my favorite producers Skot Suyama.
 I also started a French EP that I would love to complete.

 A.M.
 What are some of your favorite collabs?

 S.C.
-I was so happy to have David Campana, a Montreal underground artist who I am in awe, record a verse on my song “Seule”!
-I also have two collaborations in the making that I am excited about: one with Reejo and Shotto Guapo.
+I was so happy to have David Campana, a Montreal underground artist who I am in awe of, record a verse on my song “Seule”!
+I also have two collaborations in the making that I am excited about: one with Reejo and another with Shotto Guapo.

 A.M.
 Finally, what are your hopes/plans for the next chapter of your career?